-For the first time, the complete video of our performance of Dérive 2 by Pierre Boulez is available online.
-Happy Birthday to the late Pierre Boulez, born on this day in 1925.
+For the first time, the complete video of our performance of Gustav Mahler’s Das Lied von Der Erde (Song of the Earth) is available online.
+Happy Birthday to Gustav Mahler, born on this day in 1860.

 SNO Co-founder and founding Concertmaster Nicholas Bentz was interviewed as All-Classical WBJC's inaugural Student Composer of the Month.
 Podcast host John Scherch talks to Nick about his future plans as a composer and violinist, his history with launching Symphony Number One and his perspectives as a composer.
 Nick even discusses one of the seven "totems" that guided his compositional process as he created Approaching Eternity for Symphony Number One.
 Listen to the podcast below:

 Take a look at a new trove of photos from last April when we premiered Approaching Eternity by Nicholas Bentz in April of 2017 at Emmanuel Episcopal Church in Baltimore.
 Photo Credit: Dan Rorke.

 Principal Cellist Mike Newman and cellist Rob Erb Kaufman perform Nick’s work with its challenging writing for strings.

 Bassoonist Mateen Milan was an guest artist with the orchestra at the time, but later auditioned to join the group.

 The composer in his own words: Nicholas Bentz gives a description of the basis for his sprawling new work, Approaching Eternity for Chamber Orchestra. just moments before the orchestra gives the second performances.